|

 Spirulina boosts runners’ performance

-That’s the message of an article that sports scientists from the University of Thessaly in Greece publish soon in Medicine & Science in Sports & Exercise.
+Spirulina supplementation makes long distance runners perform better.
+That's the message of an article that sports scientists from the University of Thessaly in Greece published in Medicine & Science in Sports & Exercise.
 This simple algae supplement gets muscle cells to burn more fat.

 The test subjects took 6 g Spirulina platensis a day for a period of 4 weeks prior to doing the running test.
 The pills came from the Greek Algae AC factory.
 The subjects took 2 g with each meal.